pkivolowitz/asm_book/macros/README.md

 and Linux.
 These macros don't converge Apple and Linux.
 They're just nice to have.

+### AASCIZ

+`AASCIZ    label, string`

+This macro invokes `.asciz` with the string set to `string` and the label set to `label`.
+In addition, this macro ensures that the string begins on a 4-byte-aligned boundary.

 ### PUSH_P, PUSH_R, POP_P and POP_R

 These macros save some repetitive typing.
 For example: